-Harry hides in the alcove with the basilisk in pursuit.
+(at around 2h 10 mins) Harry hides in the alcove with the basilisk in pursuit.
 The now blind basilisk stops and tries to sense if he is there and puts its head in to the alcove carefully avoiding the walls.
 Again after Harry tosses the stone to distract it the Basilisk carefully removes its head before moving on.
 These are not the actions of a blind animal.

-When Hermione presents her plan of using Polyjuice Potion to Harry and Ron, as the camera shows the page in the book Hermione is reading from the description redundantly reads 'Polyjuice Potion allows the drinker to transform himself temporarily into the physical form of an another.'
+(at around 52 mins) When Hermione presents her plan of using Polyjuice Potion to Harry and Ron, as the camera shows the page in the book Hermione is reading from the description redundantly reads 'Polyjuice Potion allows the drinker to transform himself temporarily into the physical form of an another.'

 The goof items below may give away important plot points.

-When Harry is reading off the paper that explains the Basilisk, he says "Spiders flee before it", but his mouth is saying something else.
+(at around 1h 50 mins) When Harry is reading off the paper that explains the Basilisk, he says "Spiders flee before it", but his mouth is saying something else.
 What Harry is actually saying is "and the crowing of a rooster can kill it."
 A scene was filmed, but cut in the theatrical version that shows Harry running into Hagrid, who is carrying a dead rooster and explaining that it's the second one he's found dead.
 The scene was later added on the second disc of the DVD as part of the deleted scenes section.
 The full text of what Harry is saying is "Spiders flee before it, and the crowing of a rooster can kill it."

 (at around 2h 25 mins) At the end of the year feast, when Ron, Harry and Hermione look up at Dumbledore after Hagrid has explained that Errol got lost delivering his release papers to Azkaban, you can see Katie Bell and Oliver Wood change position to keep watching Hagrid as he walks past them.
 In the next shot, Hagrid has not yet passed them, and they change their positions again.

-During the scene where Harry is stabbing the basilisk in the mouth with the sword, he's supposed to have been stabbed by a fang at that moment.
+(at around 2h 10 mins) When Harry is stabbing the basilisk in the mouth with the sword, he's supposed to have been stabbed by a fang at that moment.
 But if you look at his arm during the closeup, his arm isn't near any of the fangs, but when he pulls away he clearly pulls out a fang from on top of his arm.

 In the scene where Ron and Harry enter the flooding bathroom, all the sinks are overflowing.
 When they return later with Professor Lockhart, the faucet to the sink that they use to enter the chamber does not work, presumably because it is not connected (as in the following sequence).

-In the scene where the Chamber finally opens, we first see Harry, Ron and Professor Lockhart from the front, and Harry and Ron are slightly behind Lockhart, and in a position to threaten and guard him.
+(at around 1h 55 mins) When the Chamber finally opens, we first see Harry, Ron and Professor Lockhart from the front, and Harry and Ron are slightly behind Lockhart, and in a position to threaten and guard him.
 When you next see them a moment later from behind, Lockhart is behind them and they are in no position to guard him.

 (at around 2h 10 mins) In the Chamber, when Harry runs from the Basilisk he ends up at a gated dead end, with steel bars that are embedded in a circular stone wall.
 When Harry crouches down, as the Basilisk's face nears, the manner in which the bars are embedded in the stone is actually quite different.

 (at around 2h 15 mins) There is a scene where Harry is talking to Ginny in the Chamber, and he is holding his arm right below the wound.
 In this shot Harry has blood on his hand.
 When Ginny notices the wound, Harry moves his hand up to cover the wound.
 Now his hand is spotless.
 In the very next shot, however, Harry has blood on his hand again.

 Just after Harry and Ron realize the basilisk is getting around by using the pipes, they walk fast down a corridor to warn people.
 Wires from a camera or a boom microphone are visible on the left-hand side of the screen.

-After Harry climbs up the side of Salazar Slytherin's stone head in the Chamber of Secrets, the first time the Basilisk slams his face into the stone in the wide shot, the bottom of a crew member's denim pant leg and shoe are visible lying on a work surface, beneath the stone head's beard.
+(at around 2h 10 mins) After Harry climbs up the side of Salazar Slytherin's stone head in the Chamber of Secrets, the first time the Basilisk slams his face into the stone in the wide shot, the bottom of a crew member's denim pant leg and shoe are visible lying on a work surface, beneath the stone head's beard.

-While Harry is in Dumbledore's study, in the two semi-overhead shots as Lucius Malfoy says, "So it's true.
+(at around 2h 20 mins) While Harry is in Dumbledore's study, in the two semi-overhead shots as Lucius Malfoy says, "So it's true.
 You have returned," and later when he says, "Come Dobby, we're leaving," sitting on the floor directly behind Dumbledore is a large steel piece of the crew's equipment, plus in the second shot another piece of equipment actually moves in front of the steel piece.

-When Ron and Harry run into Professor Lockhart's office, after they've just found out that Ginny has been taken into the Chamber of Secrets, Lockhart can be seen briefly in a mirror beside the door, waiting for his cue.
+(at around 1h 55 mins) When Ron and Harry run into Professor Lockhart's office, after they've just found out that Ginny has been taken into the Chamber of Secrets, Lockhart can be seen briefly in a mirror beside the door, waiting for his cue.

-Near the end, when Lucius Malfoy is fuming at Dumbledore in his office, Malfoy's hair is fanned back behind his shoulders.
+(at around 2h 20 mins) Near the end, when Lucius Malfoy is fuming at Dumbledore in his office, Malfoy's hair is fanned back behind his shoulders.
 The lighting in the room illuminates the back of his neck, where you can see Jason Isaacs' real, short brown hair.